unblinking/saltpack/specs/saltpack_signing.md

 serialized into a MessagePack `array` object, hashed with SHA512 to produce the **header hash**, and then serialized *again* into a MessagePack `bin` object.

-Payload packets are MessagePack arrays that looks like this:
+Payload packets are MessagePack arrays that look like this:

 ```
 [